 If you are in the market for a new hot water system and can’t decide between a gas or electric hot water system, we have compared the pros and cons of various types and makes to help you make an informed decision.
+If you're certain on not choosing solar then this article is for you.
 Hot water typically guzzles around one quarter of your home energy budget, so you really want to make the best decision for you and your family.

 Typically, gas hot water systems are less expensive to run as opposed to electric hot water systems.
 However, gas hot water systems are costlier to install and have a more expensive initial cost.
 This being said, at the two-year mark the costs tend to balance out due to energy savings, so in the long run, a gas hot water system is generally more economical.

 Hot water tanks or cylinders have been the most common choice of systems for decades.
 However, in recent years there has been a downward trend in these systems due to the rising cost of electricity and the high greenhouse emissions that are associated with generating the required electricity.
 On-peak systems heat all day and are the ore expensive option, where off-peak systems only heat water at night but need to be quite large so you don’t run out of water during the day.